ray-project/ray/doc/source/ray-core/tasks.rst

 .. tip::

-    From Ray 2.3 onwards, you could also see the tasks exit details (e.g. OOM killed) and task retries attempts with increasing attempt number using :ref:`Ray's State API <state-api-overview-ref>``  to query the actors information, or go to the :ref:`Dashboard <observability-getting-started>`` Actor page to see more details.
-(These features all require installing ray with `pip install "ray[default]"`).
+    From Ray 2.3 onwards, you can also see task exit details (for example, OOM killed) and task retry attempts with increasing attempt numbers using the :ref:`State API <state-api-overview-ref>``  to query for information about the actors, or going to the Actors View in the :ref:`Dashboard <observability-getting-started>`` for more details.
+(These features require installing Ray with `pip install "ray[default]"`).

 More about Ray Tasks